SRGSSR/srglogger-apple/docs/README.md

 ## Compatibility

 The library is suitable for applications running on iOS 9, tvOS 9, watchOS 3 and above.
-The project is meant to be opened with the latest Xcode version (currently Xcode 10).
+The project is meant to be opened with the latest Xcode version.

 Swift projects should use the [Swift companion framework](https://github.com/SRGSSR/srglogger-swift-ios) instead.